freesewing/freesewing/markdown/org/docs/patterns/sandy/instructions/en.md

 ## Step 2: Prep the opening

 - Insert zipper or placket into opening if using.
 - If not using, press the openings seam allowance to the inside and _Edgestitch_/_Topstitch_ in place.
-You may also wish to continue the topstiching down the seam.
+You may also wish to continue the topstitching down the seam.

 <Note>